yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso/microsoft-entra-id-sso-guide.md

 ## Troubleshooting

-If cannot set up the SSO connection or run into issues after initial configuration:
+If you cannot set up the SSO connection or run into issues after initial configuration:

 * Remember Yuno requires **signed SAML responses**, check:
   * Both the SAML response and the assertion are signed